 Sleep apnea is a common condition that robs you of the rest your body needs to thrive.
-At Campustown Dental in Ames, Iowa, Rebecca Metzger, DDS, Scott McPherson, DDS, and Jason Brown, DDS, and two wonderful dental hygienists offer oral appliance therapy, a treatment that helps you breathe easier.
+At Campustown Dental in Ames, Iowa, Jason Brown, DDS, and two wonderful dental hygienists offer oral appliance therapy, a treatment that helps you breathe easier.
 When you’re ready to learn more, call or click to schedule a consultation.

 A serious sleep disorder, sleep apnea is more common than you might think.
 For those who suffer from the condition, getting enough air throughout the night can cause numerous problems, some of which pose substantial health risks.